Bohan-hu/pcc/README.md

 We use llvm @ `6c59f0e1b0fb56c909ad7c9aad4bde37dc006ae0`

+Fetch the submodules by `git submodule update --init`

 ## Compile LLVM and MLIR Libraries

 Before compiling LLVM, the project structure is as follows.